Friendly Streets

 • Adoption of elements of the TMP by the City of St. Louis Planning Commission and Board of Public Service

 Involving the public is critical to ensuring that this process results in an equitable plan that best serves all of St. Louis.
-As the first step in that effort, the City is establishing a Community Advisory Committee to discuss, brainstorm, and help guide the planning process, and future steps to secure engagement will include public outreach and a statistically significant survey.
+Therefore, the City has established a Community Advisory Committee to discuss, brainstorm, and help guide the planning process.
+In 2024, the Transporation & Mobility Plan also spoke with residents at public events, held four open houses, and conducted two surveys, one of which was open to all, and one of which was a statistically significant survey of a representative sample of St. Louisans.

 Learn more about the Transportation & Mobility Plan here.